Carreau/phd-dissertation/parts/part2.rst

 ======================
 ..
 3

-Above cleaned polystyrene beads are incubated under agitation with 10 mg/ml BSA at room temperature for 30 minutes.
-Passivated beads are then centrifuged, separated from supernatant and pellet resuspended in Xb-BSA then stored at 4°C for weekly use.
+Cleaned polystyrene beads are incubated under agitation with 10 mg/ml BSA at room temperature for 30 minutes.
+Passivated beads are then centrifuged, separated from supernatant, the pellet is resuspended in X-BSA buffer and stored at 4°C for weekly use.

 .. _force-indentation-experiments: